 If you cannot find an answer to your question here, please contact Clinical@Arjo.com with your question(s) and we will endeavour to provide an answer and post it/them on this website in order to help others in future.

-Q. If a patient has a pressure ulcer and they need to sit or lie on it for some of the time, is it better to have the cells alternating beneath the wound or to off-load the wound completely?
+Q. If a patient has a pressure injury and they need to sit or lie on it for some of the time, is it better to have the cells alternating beneath the wound or to off-load the wound completely?

 A. There are several schools of thought regarding wound healing and, unfortunately, there is no definite answer as it depends on the location and origin of the wound, the inherent condition of the patient and the performance of the support surface.